jgraph/www.diagrams.net-source/doc/faq/voice-plugin.md

   <source src="/assets/img/blog/voice-plugin-example.mp4">
 </video>

-## Start using voice intput in Google Chrome
+## Start using voice input in Google Chrome

 You will hear a short beep when the plugin starts and stops listening.
 The button above the toolbar will contain current status information if the voice plugin is listening.